 Steps to be taken to address deficiencies The City will continue to document potential, actual, and suspect illicit discharges (see definitions in BMP 3.4).
 When a report is closed, a new check box will be added to determine the type of incident and therefore the reporting requirements associated with the incident.
+MS4 Program Coordinator continues efforts to educate emergency response teams about the importance of contacting the Public Works Department if a spill enters the storm sewer system and if the Department of Environmental Quality is notified of an incident.

 Plans for the next reporting cycle The City will continue to implement its illicit discharge and detection program with increased illicit discharge documentation and mapping.
-General Spill Incident Report Forms for spill incidents by municipal staff during internal operations were developed and implemented as a Site Supervisor responsibility at Public Works and Parks and Recreations.
-Implementation will be extended to other departments the next reporting cycle.
+Cityworks software will be implemented in the 2016-2017 reporting year and will assist city staff in tracking illicit discharge incidents.